By Sarah Stevenson

-If TV shows like "Cracker" and "CSI" are what come to mind when you think about forensic psychology, then prepare to have your preconceptions debunked.
+If TV shows like “CSI” or the classic British series “Cracker” are what come to mind when you think about forensic psychology, then prepare to have your preconceptions debunked.
 The reality is much more complicated, and in many ways, much more exciting.

 1. Forensic psychology is the same as forensic science

 Although many people with an interest in forensic psychology have a parallel interest in forensic science, the two terms are not synonymous.

 - Forensic science has a foundation in the “hard” sciences and involves laboratory-based investigation of crime scene evidence, such as DNA collection and analysis, taking fingerprints, and examination of firearms and bullets.

 - Forensic psychology, on the other hand, is defined by the American Board of Forensic Psychology as “the application of the science and profession of psychology to questions and issues relating to law and the legal system.”
 Essentially, forensic psychologists specialize in applying psychological knowledge to situations within a legal context.

 2. The key component of forensic psychology is criminal profiling

 A lot of laymen assume that the forensic psychology field predominantly involves criminal profiling.
 In reality, this is only one of many responsibilities that a forensic psychologist might have.
 Forensic psychologists help advise police departments on mental illness and criminal psychology, they consult with attorneys on mental health and other issues in the civil and criminal court system, and they help design correctional programs such as juvenile delinquency prevention, among numerous other roles.

 3. Work takes place in jails or at crime scenes